Calcasieu Pass project (for illustration purposes); Source: Venture Global LNG

 Additionally, Project 2025 will eliminate climate change mitigation from the agenda of the National Security Council while its people will do their utmost to get other allied nations to ramp up the use of fossil fuels.
 The Republican/conservative manifesto clearly states that the federal government has an “obligation to develop vast oil and gas and coal resources” and intends to encourage Arctic drilling.
 No climate agenda will be able to be pushed through as the expansion of the national grid would be blocked, stymying the transition toward green and renewable energy.

 Trump’s Agenda 47 is also interested in encouraging a baby boom like Project 2025, albeit it intends to accomplish this with baby bonuses.
-The former U.S. President is adamant about annihilating the Green New Deal along with some other clean energy policies Biden has implemented, developing what he calls “the liquid gold from under our feet,” greenlighting hundreds of new power plants and embracing hydropower, nuclear, and clean coal – whatever that may be.
+Meanwhile, the former U.S. President is adamant about annihilating the Green New Deal along with some other clean energy policies Biden has implemented, developing what he calls “the liquid gold from under our feet,” greenlighting hundreds of new power plants and embracing hydropower, nuclear, and clean coal – whatever that may be.

 In contrast, Biden, who emphasized that the nation is locked in a “battle for the soul of America,” intends to finish the green energy revolution, which he started with his Bidenomics, including his ambitious goals for the offshore wind industry of reaching 30 GW by 2030.